cometecti/cometecti/README.md

 ------------------------------------------------------------------

+i hang out around spawn! various locations but all at spawn :-P
-i'm usually offtab . but whisper me and ill probably come back!
+</br>i'm usually offtab . but whisper me and ill probably come back!

 ------------------------------------------------------------------